Law without law: from observer states to physics via algorithmic information theory: Algorithmic probability

 It is important to understand that most observer states are completely unrelated to states of humans or animals.
 (This is a truism as obvious as stating that ``almost all theoretically possible digital pictures do not show anything that you are familiar with''.)
 We have to, may, and will ignore questions of qualia like ``what does it feel like to be in state $x$''?
 Moreover, the actual zeroes and ones in an observer state do not carry any meaning in isolation.
 This is comparable to, say, the theory of general relativity, where coordinates of spacetime points like $x=(0,0.3,-0.14,1.25)$ do not carry any meaning in themselves, but only \emph{relative to a choice of coordinate system}.
 While general relativity allows for a mostly arbitrary choice of coordinate system, we will see in Section~\ref{SecPostulates} that we also have a mostly \emph{arbitrary choice of encoding}, and changing the encoding will change the bit string.

 Since observer states are discrete, it makes sense that the state of the observer changes in discrete (subjective) time steps.
 That is, every observer will be in some state now, in another state next, and so on.
 This leads us to study transition probabilities of the form $\p(y|x)$ (as indicated in~(\ref{eqP})).
-Before trying to define these, however, it turns out to be much easier to study unconditional probabilities $\p(x)$ of bit strings $x$: we can apply known results from algorithmic information theory to define and analyze these.

-To this end, let us start with some intuition.
+What are those probabilities?
 We would like to postulate a probability measure $\p$ that determines the chances of what observers see.
 How can we do so, without making arbitrary choices or smuggling known facts of physics into the definition?
-I will argue in the following that a version of \emph{algorithmic probability} is a good candidate, since it uses only structure that is unavoidably there once we start to reason logically: the computability structure of axiomatic systems.
+I will argue in the following that a version of \emph{algorithmic probability} is a good candidate, since it uses only structure that is unavoidably available once we start to reason logically: the computability structure of axiomatic systems.
 While a more detailed discussion of the motivation will be deferred to Section~\ref{SecPostulates}, this subsection will now appeal to intuition, and at the same time derive and present a definition of algorithmic probability.

 Let us step back for a moment and recall some basic ideas from probability theory.
 When students start to learn stochastics at school, often the first example they discuss is that of an ``urn'', containing balls that have different colors, and of some experimenter drawing one of the balls at random.
 In our case, the differently colored balls correspond to the observer states, i.e.\ the finite binary strings.
 Also, bit strings are purely mathematical objects, so in some sense, mathematics itself represents the analog of the urn, or, say, the formal axiomatic system that is used to define the notion of a ``binary string''.
 But what corresponds to the act of ``drawing'' such a mathematical object at random?